tangjm/data-engineering-notes/public/AWS/module6_compute/notes_compute.md

 The user data script runs with root privileges during the final phases of the boot process when the EC2 instance is created.

-- Windows instances are fun by EC2config or EC2Launch utility.
+- Windows instances are run by EC2config or EC2Launch utility.
 - Linux instances are run by the cloud-init service.

 ![Example User data](images/example_user_data.png)